Zimbra-Community/zimbra-foss-2fa/README.md

        cd /opt/privacyIdeaLDAPProxy
        wget https://raw.githubusercontent.com/Zimbra-Community/zimbra-foss-2fa/master/privacyidea-ldap-proxy/config.ini

    Open the config.ini and set the `password` under `service-account` and set the correct IP in `endpoint` under `ldap-backend`.
 It is the IP from the netstat result, it must not be 127.0.0.1 or 172.* or so.
+If your ldap listens on 127.0.0.1, do a `zmcontrol stop` set the correct ip in /etc/hosts and then `zmcontrol start`.

 5. Add your SSL certificates